trustnote-org/trustnote-pow-miner/README.md

 <br />

-### .calculateNextWorkRequiredWithDeposit( uPreviousBits, uTimeUsed, uTimeStandard, dblDeposit, uRoundIndex, pfnCallback )
+### .calculateNextWorkRequiredWithDeposit( uPreviousBits, uTimeUsed, uTimeStandard, dblDeposit, uBombExplodingRoundIndex, uRoundIndex, pfnCallback )

 calculate target in bits with deposit required in the next work